 While the United States has comparatively high enrollment rates, several countries outperform the United States in degree attainment.
 Figure A-2 indicates that the United States ranks 11th in the percentage of adults aged 25-34 who have an associate's degree or higher.
-Nebraska's rate of postsecondary attainment (44 percent) lags behind such top performing countries as Korea, Japan, and Canada.
+Ohio's rate of postsecondary educational attainment (39 percent) lags behind the rates of such top-performing countries as Korea, Japan, and Canada.
 While each of these countries has its own cultural characteristics, political climate, and economic conditions, specific policy mechanisms may partially explain differences in degree attainment.
 For example, Canada has invested heavily in "sub-bachelor's" attainment, which has widened the pipeline and increased both participation and graduation.67